Written May 2005

-Sportsmanship is defined as the practice of participating in sports with a conduct and attitude considered to be befitting of a participant in that sport, especially fair play, courtesy, striving spirit, and grace in losing.
+- Sportsmanshipis defined as the practice of participating in sports with a conduct and attitude considered to be befitting of a participant in that sport, especially fair play, courtesy, striving to win and accepting results, win or lose.
 It encompasses both Ethical Behavior and acts of Integrity.

-Handshaking will continue to be carried out by all athletic teams and their entire coaching staff.
-All coaches will take part and a penalty will be assessed if a member of a school’s coaching staff refuses to participate.
-The sportsmanship hand shaking will be done before or after the athletic event.
-The home school will choose and notify the visiting team of their decision.
+Handshaking is to be carried out by all athletic teams and their entire coaching staff.
+The sportsmanship hand shaking will be done after the event.
 All coaches will supervise the entire hand shaking procedure for the safety of the athletes and to promote good sportsmanship.